 Printable Book Extension Activity

-Pigeon and Duckling Printable (Download it in the Free Printables section of my Shop Page, no sign up required)
+Pigeon and Duckling Printable (Get your copy in the Free Printables section of my Shop Page, no sign up required)

 Card stock or printer paper